joehahn/spark-one-off/README.md

 for getting  a computation performed in parallel on a throwaway Spark EMR cluster, exporting output to S3, and then visualizing that output via a persistent Jupyter dashboard.
 Having the EMR cluster terminate after the spark job completes, with its output stored in S3, also keeps compute costs very low.

-The above workflow is also illustrated by the following architecture diagram, which shows how all of these AWS components interact:
+The workflow described here is also illustrated by the following architecture diagram, which shows how all of these AWS components interact:

 (architecture diagram)